Nosferican/UEM.jl/docs/src/Getting Started.md

-using RDatasets # Not required for actual usage, but it provides some data sets df = dataset("plm", "Crime") # Loads the Crime data set from the R {plm} package pool!(df, [:Region, :SMSA]) # String variables must be coded as categorical df[1:5,:] # Displays the first 5 rows of the dataframe
+using RDatasets # Not required for actual usage, but it provides some data sets df = dataset("plm", "Crime") # Loads the Crime data set from the R {plm} package pool!(df, [:Region, :SMSA]) # String variables must be coded as categorical
 ```

 ## Formulae Language